WillSoper/WillSoper.github.io/_posts/2020-05-17-getting-interview-interviewing-well.md

 I'm going to suggest that you flip your interview preparation upside down.

 You know that you're going to get asked questions about your experiences, but there's just no way to know which questions.
-Focus on the experience rather than the questions when preparing and you'll be much better prepared.
+Focus on your experiences rather than their questions when preparing and you'll be much better prepared.
 Most situations that you've encountered will probably fit multiple questions that an interviewer might ask if you think carefully about them.

 Most people try to do this on the spot when asked, and will inevitably remember all their best examples ten minutes after leaving the interview.
 Here's a useful technique to avoid that.